THE PROJECT - 2024/5

 Module content

 This module is an independent piece of work although there is the option of working as a pair of students on a data collection project, but with independent assessment.
 Information will be made available to all those students that have successfully completed 4 modules.
 The student then has the option to liaise with the MO/programme director (PD) to discuss potential topics of interest.
 The student will then be allocated an internal University supervisor(s) who will help the student develop their idea and project plan before completing and submitting the project approval form (PAF) to the MO.
 Once approved the student will be officially enrolled onto the module.
-The module will begin formally each October, with submission deadline the following September.
+The module will begin formally each October, with submission by the following September.

 The supervisor will guide the student through the planning and execution of their research project.
 There will be regular documented progress meetings between supervisor and student for formative feedback on both progress and written work.
 This will be re-enforced by captured content available on SurreyLearn on aspects such as study design, the use of statistics, literature searching and critical reading.